 Gathering school staff wellbeing evidence this academic year

-Schools are now into the summer term, and as we know from research there is a worsening of wellbeing among England’s school staff, so we wanted to let primary and secondary schools know that the Wellbeing Measurement for Schools staff survey only has a few more opportunities for you to sign up this academic year
+Schools are now into their final term, and as we know from research there is a worsening of wellbeing among England’s school staff, so we wanted to let primary and secondary schools know that the Wellbeing Measurement for Schools staff survey only has one more opportunity for you to sign up this academic year - giving you a report to wrap up the year, show your staff their wellbeing is of value and have data for consideration for the new school year ahead.

 2023 - 2024 academic year